Table of Contents_

 Some people don’t know just how adaptable networks can be.
 They can be as small as a computer connecting to a printer.
 Or, as large as a sprawling web, connecting parts of the planet to one another.
 We use many types of devices in networks.
+For more important information regarding wifi security, take a look at our article explaining what is the future of wifi: what is passive WiFi.
 If you’re looking for the best wireless router for your home wi-fi, or want to find a switch to move data from one point to another on a local network, do so intelligently and efficiently.
+Or, you could read our Linksys Velop Mesh router review.

 The comparison between a router and a switch or a router vs. modem, for example, is done entirely on their ability to work as intelligent devices.
+For more info on the Layer-3 switch, check out our other guides.
 A router, for example, is used as a gateway to connect multiple devices to a single network.
-On the other hand, switches are generally used to move data within your internal system.
+On the other hand, great Ethernet switches are generally used to move data within your internal system.
+If you want to add another factor to your home internet, check out our D-Link WIFi smart plug and WiFI fit motion sensor review too.

 For addressing, your router or switch needs to know where to send data packets.
 But how does your device know?
 Using the OSI Model, which we’ll get to in a moment, network protocols give a class for addressing at various levels.